MikhailShemelin/PHP_WSDL_Generator/README.md

 # Basics

 The generator creates WSDL using a service class instance for reference.
-It relies on defined types of parameters and results of the service class (so **defining all types there is mandatory**, required PHP7.4+).
+It relies on defined types of parameters and results of the service class public functions (so **defining all types there is mandatory**, required PHP7.4+).

 Supported simple types:
  - int